boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

     lap->setCoefA(a);
     lap->setCoefC(0.5);

-arguments can be :cpp:class:`Field2D`, :cpp:class:`Field3D`, or real values.
+arguments can be `Field2D`, `Field3D`, or `BoutReal` values.

-Settings for the inversion can be set in the input file under the section ``laplace`` (default) or whichever settings section name was specified when the :cpp:class:`Laplacian` class was created.
+Settings for the inversion can be set in the input file under the section ``laplace`` (default) or whichever settings section name was specified when the `Laplacian` class was created.
 Commonly used settings are listed in tables :numref:`tab-laplacesettings` to :numref:`tab-laplaceflags`.

 In particular boundary conditions on the :math:`x` boundaries can be